orthanc-mirrors/orthanc-book/Sphinx/source/users/docker-osimis.rst

 To find out an environment variable name from an Orthanc setting (i.e. ``DicomWeb.StudiesMetadata`` is the ``path`` to a setting):

-- everytime a word contains a capital letter, insert an underscore ``_`` in front.
+- whenever a word contains a capital letter, insert an underscore ``_`` in front.
   ``DicomWeb.StudiesMetadata`` now becomes ``Dicom_Web.Studies_Metadata``
-- everytime you go down one level in the json configuration, insert a double underscore ``__``.  ``Dicom_Web.Studies_Metadata`` now becomes ``Dicom_Web__Studies_Metadata``
+- whenever you go down one level in the JSON configuration, insert a double underscore ``__``.  ``Dicom_Web.Studies_Metadata`` now becomes ``Dicom_Web__Studies_Metadata``
 - capitalize all letters.  ``Dicom_Web__Studies_Metadata`` now becomes